 Women have been the primary producers of handcrafted textile items, although men have also turned their hands to this work (particularly knitting) at times.
 During the 19th century and much of the 20th century almost all women knew how to make clothes and household items, and this work was an important contribution to the family economy.
 These textile crafts were United Kingdom traditions imported to New Zealand when English and Scottish settlers arrived in the 19th century.

 While knitting and sewing were commonplace household jobs, they did provide house-bound women with opportunities for creative expression.
 Many took pride in their ability to dress their children and themselves in well-made clothes.
 Less immediately practical crafts like embroidery were used to beautify a wide range of items, from handkerchiefs to tablecloths.
 Women of limited means could create pleasing home interiors using their needles and sewing machines.
 The craftwork of very skilled women had artistic qualities, though it was rarely seen as fine art because of its domestic origins.

-In 2002 Associate Minister for Arts, Culture and Heritage Judith Tizard was heavily criticised by male opposition party MPs for knitting when she was sitting at the Table of the House before the speaker, guiding a bill through a reading.
+In 2002 Associate Minister for Arts, Culture and Heritage Judith Tizard was heavily criticised by male opposition MPs for knitting while sitting at the Table of the House before the speaker, guiding a bill through a reading.
 Doing knitting was described as contemptible, arrogant and insulting.
-Tizard was a regular parliamentary knitter, who did so to relieve a hand numbness condition.
-The speaker ruled that knitting was permitted in the debating chamber but not by a minister at the Table in charge of a bill.
+Tizard was a regular parliamentary knitter, doing so to relieve a hand numbness condition.
+The speaker ruled that knitting was permitted in the debating chamber, but should not be undertaken by a minister at the Table in charge of a bill.

 Home-made to shop-bought